 Did you read the section above about veining?
-You can find a white quartz with minimal veining or none at all when you’re after a brighter white or more modern look in the kitchen.
+You can find a white quartz with minimal veining or none at all if you’re after a more modern look.

 I knew I wanted lots of movement for interest as well as forgiveness factor.
-Since this is a working kitchen that is used constantly, it truly helps to have a forgiving pattern to minimize crumbs, scratches, schmears, smudges, and other sins that may be more obvious on a stark white ground.
+Since this is a working kitchen, it truly helps to have a forgiving pattern.
+It minimizes: crumbs, scratches, schmears, smudges, and sins that may be obvious on a uniformly white ground.

 Soft Billowy Clouds Make Me Happy

 There’s a billowy, calm effect in Minuet’s veining that I appreciate.
-As I type this, it’s a bright sunny winter day, and the light is dancing upon the reflective countertop almost like music.
+As I type this, it’s a sunny winter day, and light is dancing on the reflective countertop like music.

 A Bright Countertop Lifts My Spirits